Coronavirus testing numbers decreasing across Coastal Empire

 “The slight uptick in the positivity rate tells me that there is still virus spread out there,” he said.
 “I think maybe the public is feeling a bit safer with this.
 They have seen across the state of Georgia that the virus numbers have come down but we’re getting into flu season.”

-Dr. Davis says his department is now running pop-up testing sites throughout the district every Wednesday.
-Information is coming soon about a drive-through flu clinic at the Civic Center.
+He says his department is now running pop-up testing sites throughout the district every Wednesday.
+Information is coming soon about a drive-thru flu clinic at the Civic Center.
 It is happening next Wednesday.